 |Home Print Page|

-Unlike the Library catalogue, CrossSearch enables you to search across a range of material types and sources simultaneously, including:
+Unlike the Library catalogue, CrossSearch enables you to search inside a range of material types and sources simultaneously, including:

-Your results are returned by relevancy but there are further options to refine and sort results by year, format, library location, subject disciplines or tags, and language.
+Your results are ranked by relevancy but for better results there are further options to refine and sort results by year, format, library location (for print items), subject disciplines or tags, and language.
 You can even limit to scholarly or electronic full text items.

 It is designed for: